 Did you know?
-Over 1,300 critical care nurses across Canada have their national CNCC(C) certification designation!
+Over 1,300 critical care nurses across Canada have their national Canadian Nurses Association specialty designation!
 Care to Be the Best!
-Canadian Nurses Association Certification is a nationally recognized credential for registered nurses.
+CACCN supports and encourages Canadian Nurses Association Certification – the nationally recognized credential for registered nurses.
 Becoming certified in your specialty demonstrates your commitment to nursing excellence and continuing competence.
 Successful completion of the examination enables critical care nurses to hold the credential of Certified Nurse in Critical Care – Canada (CNCC-C) or Certified Nurse in Critical Care – Pediatrics (CNCCP-C) for a period of 5 years.

 CACCN Certification Resources – Members Only